How to'sArrow

 Instead of being the riskiest part of the process, the handoff becomes your first chance to impress.

-A Step-by-Step Framework for Project Handoff Automation
+A Step-by-Step Framework for Automating Project Handoff

 Shifting from manual to automated handoffs doesn’t need to be overwhelming.
 Break it down into a few deliberate steps and the payoff is immediate.
+Here's a framework to get it done with, along with what you'll gain at each step.

 Step 2: Connect sales and delivery at the source